LEONOB2014/diabetes-prediction/Readme.md

 - Feature Engineering
 - Mutual information
 - Setting up a validation framwork and data splitting
-- Model Training and evaluation [experimentation and hyper-parameter tuning]
+- Model Training and evaluation [experimentation and hyper-parameter tuning] (Logistic Regression, XGBoost with hyper-parameter tuning and Deep Learning MLP)
 - Saving the trained models [in the [models](../models) directory]
-- Making predictions using the saved model
+- Making predictions using saved models
-- Testing Flask framework
+- Obtain a reduced dataset for training

+The Model_training2_reduced_dataset notebook is based on a filtered version of the dataset, using only the relevant features identified in the preliminary EDA.
+This notebook is focused only in training 2 models using Grid Search Cross-Validation for hyperparameter tuning (Random Forest and Gradient Boosting Classifier):

+- Data loading (Reduced dataset with better column naming)
+- Setting up a validation framwork and data splitting
+- Hyperparameter Space for exploration
+- Training models.
+- Evaluation and Feature Importance.
+- Saving models (binary format)

 ### 4. Training model